haseebshaik00/CalFit-STA-221-Project/README.md

 - Given a strong \(R^2\), how we checked for potential **overfitting**?

 > To run on local, make sure you have the .ipynb file/notebook, and then run each cell via VS Code.

+---

+**Disclaimer:**
+This research and its findings are intended solely for academic and study purposes.
+The content is shared publicly to promote open knowledge and may be reused, referenced, or extended by others with appropriate credit.

+Contributions, feedback, and collaborations are welcome!